thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 console.log(globalVariable);
 ```

 This time, we overwrote the global variable from within our function and so printed "The impostor" twice.

-### 3 of 6: What's Hoisting
+### 3: What's Hoisting
 Regardless of where variables are defined, they are always hoisted to the top of their scope.
 This is often described as a two step process: declaration and assignment.
 Lets look at a simple block of code, and examine how "hoisting" changes the code.

 ```javascript
 console.log(myFirstFunction);